ahamed/jext-cli/README.md

    + **Namespace** (The component's namespace, default `Joomla\Component\<ComponentName>`.
 Using the default is recommended.)
    + **Do you confirm component creation?** (Hit enter if everything is okay.
 If not then type `no` and hit enter.)

 Congratulation!
 You have successfully created your first Joomla!
 4 component using `jext-cli` tool.
-+ Now login as administrator to your Joomla! project.
-+ Go to `System > Discover`
-+ Here you find your newly created component name.
-Select it and click `Install` from the toolbar button.
-+ Go to administrator `sidebar > expand Components > <ComponentName>`

-**Note:** By default `jext-cli --component <name>` command creates a component with two default views.
+By default `jext-cli --component <name>` command creates a component with two default views.
 One for creating `Notes` and another for showing the list of `Icomoon` icons with live search facilities.
 If you don't want these views then add a flag `--no-sample-view` with the create command.
 So the command would be `jext-cli --component <name> --no-sample-view`

-**Note: I recommend you to add the required views first before discovering and installing the component.
-Because if you add all the views and then go to Discover and install the component then you will get all the views as the submenu to the left sidebar.
-Otherwise you have to populate the database for making submenus.**

-### Creating a view to a component:
+### Creating a view to the component:
-You can also create a view to a component.
-One view comes with all the respective `Controller`, `Model` and `View` files.
+You can also add a view to the component.
+A view comes with all the required `Model`, `Controller` and `View` files.

 #### Syntax:
 ```shell
 jext-cli --view [-f|--front [-b|--back [-bt|--both]]]
 ```
 The third argument is optional.
-If you skip it then the view is generated for the backend/administrator.
-If you want the view for frontend then the third argument would be `-f` or `--front`.
+If you skip it, then the view is generated for the backend/administrator.
+If you want the view for the frontend then the third argument would be `-f` or `--front`.
 You can also create a view for both frontend and backend.
 For that use the third argument as `-bt` or `--both`.

 #### Available commands
 1. `jext-cli --view` - for creating a view for the administrator part.